|Around World War I a structure had been erected under the portico, most likely to insulate the interior from heat and cold. original source unknown.|

 And then the sanctuary was tranquil again.

 In 1836 the first of the six great granite columns of the present St. Peter's was erected.
-The parish had commissioned architects Thomas Thomas and John R. Hagarty to design a monumental Greek Revival temple.
-Anti-Catholic sentiment in New York was strong at the time and the building, completed four years later, was meant to project a sense of stability and strength.
+The parish had commissioned architects Thomas Thomas and John R. Hagarty who designed a monumental Greek Revival temple.
+The architectural style was new, having its first precedent a few years earlier in the Church of the Ascension on Canal Street.
+Anti-Catholic sentiment in New York was strong at the time and the building, completed four years later, projected a sense of stability and strength.

-Reflecting both the architecture and the social climate, church trustee Thomas O’Connor noted that the new church “is not only a great convenience to ourselves, but an ornament to the city, elevating the Catholics, both as men and as Christians, in the esteem and respect of their dissenting brethren.”
+The social climate was touched upon when church trustee Thomas O’Connor noted that the new church “is not only a great convenience to ourselves, but an ornament to the city, elevating the Catholics, both as men and as Christians, in the esteem and respect of their dissenting brethren.”

 St. Peter's quickly made its mark in Catholic church history.
 Here Elizabeth Seton, who would eventually become the first American canonized saint, worshiped.
 And this was the church of Haitian-born slave Pierre Toussaint whose cause for sainthood was endorsed by New York Archbishop John Cardinal O’Connor.
 He was declared venerable by Pope John Paul II in 1997.
 It was here, on September 13, 1841, that Father Edward F. Sorin and six French brothers celebrated mass before traveling to South Bend, Indiana to found the University of Notre Dame.